LauerPeter/sql-employee-tracker/README.md

 node app.js

--Please be sure to add your own user and password info for mysql2 in the db.js file
+-Please be sure to add your own user and password info for mysql2 in the connector folder to the db.js file

 ## Authors